turingschool/nav-challenge/README.md

 ## Iterations

+You have from whenever we finish giving directions until 11:00 to work through as much as you can.
+During this time, feel free to work from a location on campus where you feel most comfortable/focused.

 ### Iteration 0: Basic Layout

 Again, we aren't worried about the details of the comp recreation, but get a basic layout in place with HTML and CSS so that you can see what you're working with.
 Choose any colors/fonts you'd like.